Stats & Records

 - Pro since 2019

-- Four wins by KO, four by submission (2 RNC, arm triangle, undisclosed submission)
+- Four wins by KO, five by submission (2 RNC, arm triangle, undisclosed submission, guillotine)

 - Six first round finishes